-Finally, anxiety can also cause a feeling of needing to go to the bathroom even though it is not your regular time or you have already gone during the day.
+Finally, anxiety can also cause an ongoing feeling of urgency, or needing to go to the bathroom.

-This is because when the fight or flight system is activated, pressure builds up inside of the body which can make stool feel like it needs to come out.
-The body also uses so much energy during times of intense stress that it has less energy to hold the anal sphincter in place.
+This is due to the fight or flight system being activated as a result of stress.
+Pressure builds up inside of the body, causing stool to feel like it needs to come out.
+Also, during times of intense stress, the body uses increased amounts of energy, leaving less energy to hold the anal sphincter in place.

 How to Overcome Bowel Issues